Professional Editor Course

 According to ZipRecruiter, a book editor gets a manuscript ready for publication.
 Job duties include grammar checks, line editing, and fact-checking.
 Together with the author, a book editor revises documents to fit a publishing house's requirements.
 Some editors will specialize in a particular genre.
 Strong interpersonal skills are also essential.

-According to Indeed, a copy editor can work in several industries proofreading, fact-checking, and editing content to make sure of the use of proper grammar, syntax and punctuation.
+According to Indeed, a copy editor can work in several industries proofreading, fact-checking, and editing content to ensure the use of proper grammar, syntax, and punctuation.
 Copyeditors can also work on a manuscript's tone to comply with company branding.

 This course is open enrollment, so you can register and start the course whenever you are ready.
 Access to your course can take 24-48 business hours.